-Law helps firefighters who get cancer
+Law signed to help firefighters who get cancer on job

 Lansing — Gov. Rick Snyder has signed legislation to help firefighters who develop cancer on the job, but says he’s concerned the measure lacks funding.